samdoghor/ng-food-fe/README.md

 # Food Logic

-The app simplifies nutrition tracking, using tools such as calorie counters, nutrient trackers, and recipe calculators.The app is built using Python ` Flask ` framework and ` tailwind `.
+The app simplifies nutrition tracking, using tools such as calorie counters, nutrient trackers, and recipe calculators.The app is built using Python ` Flask ` framework.

 ## Running the App